yochaigal/cairn/wip/2e/dungeon-seeds.md

  - Some paths are Conditional, represented by a crossed line.
  - Some paths are Hidden, represented by a dashed line.

+### Stock the Rooms

+For each room, combine the results from each respective table, filtered through the theme generated earlier in this process.
+For example,

 ## Dungeon Example